IncinX/foundryvtt-farhome/FarhomeFoundryTodo.md

 ## P0

+- [ ] For the roll summary (add text saying +1 from template or something)
+- [ ] Center the proficiency labels and input boxes
+- [ ] Cleanup tab look
+- [ ] Cleanup tables
+- [ ] Cleanup spacing around labels
+- [ ] Clenup combo boxes to have a background or white text
+- [ ] Try removing the bold from the text labels everywhere
+- [ ] Consider applying a blur and darkening effect to the farhome background
 - [ ] Spend some time considering a newer and better font
 - [ ] Add blurred farhome background
 - [ ] Tryout Farhome font, install a couple fonts and play with them later (and delete the unused ones later)